Upcoming workshops

 Participants are encouraged to join the lectures live, but recordings of the lectures will be made available shortly afterwards for twelve weeks following the course if participants are unable to attend at the scheduled time.
 After twelve weeks, video access will end and will not be extended.

 During the practicals, participants can also speak with the instructors.
 Participants can use these opportunities to ask specific questions about the course material or about multilevel modelling related to their own research.
-Each software package will be demonstrated in a different breakout room.
+Each software package will be demonstrated in a different breakout rooms.

 Materials